Vimalkanth-MJ/Smart-Dustbin/README.md

 - **OLED Visualization**: The master node displays real-time bin statuses on an OLED screen.
 - **Energy Optimization**: Deep sleep mode and IR-triggered wake-ups minimize power consumption.

-### How It Works
-1. **Node Initialization**: Dustbin nodes remain in deep sleep, waking up via IR proximity sensors or periodic intervals.
-2. **Waste Detection**: Ultrasonic sensors measure waste levels, processed with a moving average filter for accuracy.
-3. **Data Transmission**: Data is sent to the master node via LoRa in a star topology.
-4. **Status Display**: The master node updates the OLED display with bin fill statuses.
-5. **Power Management**: Nodes return to deep sleep after transmission to conserve energy.

 ### Source Code
 - **`Master.ino`**: Handles data aggregation from dustbin nodes and OLED display updates.